How MacroTraders.ai Works

 From Analysis to Execution

-7 AI agents + quantitative risk engine — each team runs the same pipeline with different LLM backends
+7 AI agents (analysis + research + PM) plus quantitative risk engine — each team runs the same pipeline with different LLM backends

 News Analyst